reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

   "Comment": "My State"
 }
 ```
-In this state object we have specified the type of state as `Task` and provided the name of the next state to execute as `My next state`.
+In this state object, we have specified the type of state as `Task` and provided the name of the next state to execute as `My next state`.
 The fields: `InputPath` and `OutputPath` are filters for input and output data of the state which we will understand in a separate section.

 The ASL contains a collection of `state` objects.
 It has the following mandatory fields:
-* `States` : This field contains a set of `state` objects.
+* `States`: This field contains a set of `state` objects.
 Each element of the set is a key-value pair with the name of the state as `key` and an associated `state` object as the value.
 * `StartAt`: This field contains the name of one of the state objects in the `States` collection from where the state machine will start execution.

 Amazon States Language (ASL) also has optional fields: